-- (1) The Association must keep financial records that- - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in his or her custody, or under his or her control- - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.
+- (1) The Association must keep financial records that- - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in the Treasurer's custody, or under the Treasurer's control- - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.